401-snowflakes/Project-Resources/README.md

 ---

 #### Notes from Client (Brooke)
-_Conversation 5/16/19_: All of the sub competancies and main competancies will have a maximum score of 4.
-The snowflake should graphically show ALL of the main competancies and subcompetancies.
+_Conversation 5/16/19_: All of the sub competencies and main competencies will have a maximum score of 4.
+The snowflake should graphically show ALL of the main competencies and subcompetencies.
 Each primary compentancy will have a different color (or shade).
-Use the [Engineering Competancy Matrix Scoring Guide](https://docs.google.com/spreadsheets/d/131XZCEb8LoXqy79WWrhCX4sBnGhCM1nAIz4feFZJsEo/edit#gid=0) as a guide for the requirements to move to the next level in score.
+Use the [Engineering competency Matrix Scoring Guide](https://docs.google.com/spreadsheets/d/131XZCEb8LoXqy79WWrhCX4sBnGhCM1nAIz4feFZJsEo/edit#gid=0) as a guide for the requirements to move to the next level in score.

 ---